AdobeDocs/graphql-mesh-gateway/src/pages/reference/index.md

 ---
-title: GraphQL Mesh Documentation | API Mesh for Adobe Developer App Builder
+title: Reference documentation | API Mesh for Adobe Developer App Builder
-description: Versioned documentation republished from the GraphQL Mesh documentation site (under the MIT license).
+description: Versioned API Mesh reference documentation republished from the GraphQL Mesh documentation site (under the MIT license).
 ---

-# GraphQL Mesh documentation
+# Reference documentation

 This reference documentation uses some information from [The Guild] and their [GraphQL Mesh Docs].
 Use the documentation in this section to customize your mesh as needed.

-Follow the links below for more information on using GraphQL Mesh:
+Follow the links below for more information on using API Mesh:

 -  Handlers
    -  [Handlers Overview]